agashokkumar/NodeJS-Unleashed-Comprehensive-Guide/README.md

 This event-driven asynchronous approach in Node.js allows the program to handle many tasks or requests simultaneously, just like a chef managing and cooking multiple orders at once in a bustling restaurant.
 It makes Node.js highly responsive and efficient, making it a powerful tool for building fast and scalable applications.

-## Comparing Node.js and Multi-Threaded Java: Handling Tasks with Speed and Efficiency
+## Handling Tasks with Speed and Efficiency

 Imagine you have two ways to handle many tasks at once, like helping lots of people with their questions.